 Content is also essential for SEO (Search Engine Optimisation) to boost the site visibility for search engines.
 Keywords and key phrases are imperative here.
 Google Key Planner is useful to help you see search volume for potential target keywords and phrases so you can discover what other actual human beings are looking for on the web.
 There are some strategies to follow, though.
 After all, search engines are not humans, but they are getting there.
 Google Trends is quite handy to identify terms people actually use when they search the web.

-Typically, the client will supply most of the content, but the designer should guide them on the necessary strategies and keywords and key phrases that will help SEO.
+Typically, the client will supply most of the content, but the designer should guide them on the necessary strategies, keywords and key phrases that will help SEO.

 In brief, existing branding elements should shape the visual style of the site, colour choices and logos agreed with the clients.
 But this part of the web development process, undoubtedly, allows the designer to shine.
 Images are essential as human beings are visual learners.
-Without a doubt, high-quality photos should be used to communicate the brand’s message, be mobile-friendly and helps builds trust with the readers.
+Without a doubt, high-quality photos should be used to communicate the brand’s message, be mobile-friendly and help build trust with the readers.

 Obviously, professional photographers are the best choice, but there are beautiful photos available for free on the net.
 Make sure your images are compressed to keep the speed of the site but at the same time keep their quality.